 Some people may choose to completely forego on eating solid foods, but this is not really recommended.
 Our body is designed to break down solid foods.
 If you replace your entire meals with just drinking juice, you’ll actually end up craving for more food.

 The best way is to mix it up with your diet.
-Whether you’re going through a strict diet plan or just cutting down on carbs, drinking juice will always be a welcome addition.
+Whether you’re going on a strict diet plan or just cutting down on carbs, drinking juice will always be a welcome addition.

 Drinking Juice vs Eating Raw Fruits And Vegetables